-and Download Someone Who Gets Me on 9/29
+Get the new album Someone Who Gets Me on iTunes today!

 Richards was born in upstate Wisconsin, where she sang her way through grade school and eventually earned a music scholarship to the University of Wisconsin-Eau Claire.
 After graduation, she headed east, landing a job teaching elementary schoolers in Connecticut.
 She missed her time onstage, though.
 Two years later, Richards packed up her classroom and moved south, this time finding a new home in Nashville.